Lead Opinion

 In due course, Bunn and Moxey “had the instruction that it was okay to go up on the ship, the ship was ready,” and the two boarded the ship around 1:30 a.m. on February 16, 2007.
 J.A.
 177-78.
 Bunn testified:

-When we first got up on [the] deck, we could see a clear path to the number five hatch, and looking towards the deckhouse, you could see there was a path made to the deckhouse.
+When we first got up on [the] deck, we could see a clear path to the number five hatch, and looking towards the deck-house, you could see there was a path made to the deckhouse.

 Id. at 178.
 Bunn and Moxey began loading coal into the number five hatch.
 Id. at 178.
 During the loading process, coal moves from a silo to a ship loader, id. at 121, “a giant crane that hangs over the ship,” id. at 179.

 It has a boom with a conveyor belt on it that carries the coal.
 At the end of the boom, it has a spoon that comes down that goes in the hold.
 It has a spoon that rotates, and that directs the coal.
-Id. at 179.
-Bunn‘s job was to be on the ship and help guide the coal as it was loaded into the holds.

-Being that the ship loader operator is up in the air, and he sits on one side of the machine, he can‘t see еxactly what we can see when we‘re close to the hold.
-So in order to keep everything safe, we have to watch his equipment, that he doesn‘t hit the hatch cover, and also direct him on where‘s the proper places to put the coal....
+Being that the ship loader operator is up in the air, and he sits on one side of the machine, he can’t see exactly what we can see when we’re close to the hold.
+So in order to keep everything safe, we have to watch his equipment, that he doesn’t hit the hatch cover, and also direct him on where’s the propеr places to put the coal....
 [T]he only way I see it is if I lean forward over the hold, I can see down in there how the coal is building up.

 Id. at 179-80.

 After loading the number five hatch, Bunn told Moxey to warm himself in the deckhouse; Bunn walked forward to load the number three hatch, “holding onto the hand rail on the side of the ship,” J.A.
-180-82, whereupon the accident occurred:
+ISO-82, whereupon the accident occurred:

 It was nighttime.
 It’s not much lighting when you get further past the beginning of the ship.
 At the beginning of the ship, the deckhouse has lights.
 But as you get down, the lighting is very poor.